Why do we need a splicing kit?

 The carry strap and case just make your life easier when it comes to transporting your fiber splicing kit.
 Providing the much-needed protection against any harmful impact to the splicer.

-As you can see, the splicing kit has been well thought out, providing the installer with all the tools required to be able to complete a successful splice.
+As you can see, this kit has been well thought out, providing the installer with all the tools required to be able to complete a successful splice.

 The benefits of all the components of a splicing kit to you are most apparent!